 The EL Bursaries program is facilitated by application and targets students with demonstrated financial need for various reasons, including costs associated with remote EL activities.
 Bursary amounts are determined by the EEU with respect to the EL activities in each eligible course.

-Students apply through the University of Toronto Undergraduate Grant Portal by filling out an application and attaching the EL Bursaries Cover Sheet during the appropriate application period.
+Students apply through the University of Toronto Undergraduate Grant Portal by filling out an application and completing this EL Bursaries Cover Sheet MS Form during the appropriate application period.
 Applicants are notified by e-mail once a decision has been made on their application.
 Bursaries are distributed after the course drop date and are contingent upon the applicant’s continued enrolment in the eligible course(s).

 Please direct all inquiries about the EL Bursaries program to firstname.lastname@example.org.

-Frequently asked questions about the EL Bursaries program can be accessed here.
+Click here to access frequently asked questions about the EL Bursaries program can be accessed.

-Students enrolled in one or more eligible EL courses can be considered for the EL Bursaries program by submitting an application during the corresponding application period.
+Students enrolled in one or more eligible EL courses can be considered for the EL Bursaries program by submitting an application and completing the MS Form Cover Sheet during the corresponding application period.
 Applications for past courses will not be considered for an EL Bursary, so be sure to apply at the beginning of the eligible course.

 |Fall 2022-2023 (F&Y Courses)||Closed||Distributed|